When does the EMSHIP program start?

 What are the courses offered by EMSHIP partners?

-It is a 2-years master degree (awarded by a double degree issued by 2 EMSHIP universities; i.e. from University of Liege (EMSHIP coordinator, Belgium) and from URO (Germany), ECN (France) or ZUT (Poland).
+It is a 2-years master degree (awarded by a double degree issued by 2 EMSHIP universities; i.e. from University of Liege (EMSHIP coordinator, Belgium) and from URO (Germany), ECN (France), ZUT (Poland) or UPM (Spain).
 The awarded degrees are:

 - ULiège: Master 120, Master in Mechanical Engineering, with specialization in Advanced Ship and Offshore Design